Read the Other Blogs in the Accident-Prone Tourist Series:

 In horror, I stared at it in my hand and wondered: what should I do?
 And, will my travel medical insurance cover dental mishaps whilst overseas?

 In this case, the hotel concierge was able to locate a dentist just across the street.
 Despite the conveniently-located dentist, I still wasn't sure if my medical bills for the emergency procedure would be covered.
 Do you offer insurance for travelers with an incessant sweet tooth?

 P.S.
 Red gummies are the best!

 Dear Accident-Prone Tourist,

-*In this case, "acute onset of pain" is defined as: A sudden and unexpected occurrence of pain which occurs spontaneously and without advance warning, either in the form of physician or dentist recommendation or symptoms, including pain, which would have caused a prudent person to seek medical or dental attention prior to the onset of pain.
-Treatment must be obtained within 24 hours of the sudden and unexpected occurrence of pain.
+*Acute onset of pain is a sudden and unexpected occurrence of pain which occurs spontaneously and without advance warning, either in the form of physician or dentist recommendation or symptoms, including pain, which would have caused a prudent person to seek medical or dental attention prior to the onset of pain.

 P.S.
 And, while we agree that red gummies are tasty, we're kind of partial to the orange ones.